Murmurations for elliptic curves ordered by height: Proofs

 We next demonstrate that the sum $\sum_{n=1}^{\infty} \frac{ \prod_{p \mid n } \ell_{p,{ v_p(n)}} }{\sqrt{n}} \sqrt{u} J_1( 4 \pi \sqrt{un } ) $ is absolutely convergent uniformly for $u$ in a compact interval in $(0,\infty)$.
 We first observe that $a_{p^\nu} \ll (p^\nu)^{\frac{1}{2}+\epsilon}$ so that $\ell_{p,\nu} \ll (p^\nu)^{\frac{1}{2}+\epsilon}$ and thus $ \frac{ \prod_{p \mid n } \ell_{p,{ v_p(n)}} }{\sqrt{n}} \ll n^\epsilon$.
 We furthermore have $J_1( 4 \pi \sqrt{un } ) \ll (4 \pi \sqrt{un})^{-1/2} \ll n^{-1/4}$.
 Finally, since the lowest-weight cusp form of level $1$ has weight $12$, Lemma \ref{all-lf} implies that a necessary condition for $\prod_{p \mid n } \ell_{p,{ v_p(n)}} \neq 0$ is that every prime, with the possible exception of $3$, dividing $n$ must divide $n$ with multiplicity at least $10$.
 Such $10$-powerful away from $3$ numbers have density $\ll n^{-9/10}$.
 Thus, we are summing a term of size $n^{ -\frac{1}{4}+\epsilon}$ over a set of density $\ll n^{-9/10}$, which is absolutely convergent since $\frac{9}{10} + \frac{1}{4} >1$.

-This absolute convergence allows us to exchange the sum and the integral, showing that~\eqref{main-alternate} is equal to Lemma \ref{all-lf} implies that $\ell_{p,{v_p(n)}}$ vanishes unless $v_p(n)$ is odd, so the product vanishes unless $n$ as a perfect square.
+This absolute convergence allows us to exchange the sum and the integral, showing that~\eqref{main-alternate} is equal to Lemma \ref{all-lf} implies that $\ell_{p,{v_p(n)}}$ vanishes when $v_p(n)$ is odd, so the product vanishes unless $n$ is a perfect square.
 We thus introduce the change of variables $n=m^2$, producing \eqref{main-evaluation}. \end{proof}

 \begin{proof}[Proof of Proposition \ref{primes}] We proceed similarly to the proof of Proposition \ref{all}.
 We start the analysis with the contribution of a single elliptic curve.
-We begin by introducing normalized Fourier coefficients, then using additive characters $e(x) = e^{ 2\pi i x}$ to detect the conditions $p \nmid n$, before applying the Voronoi summation formula (Lemma \ref{elliptic-voronoi}) and rearranging.
+We begin by introducing normalized Fourier coefficients, then using additive characters $e(x) = e^{ 2\pi i x}$ to detect the conditions $p \nmid n$, before applying the Voronoi summation formula (Lemma \ref{elliptic-Voronoi}) and rearranging.
 We have

 where $\overline{aN(E)}$ denotes the modular inverse of $aN(E)$ mod $q$, and in the last line we use the fact that $ a\mapsto \overline{aN(E)}$ is a bijection.
 For fixed $P$, only finitely many $q$ contribute to the sum over $q$ since they must be squarefree and $P$-smooth.
 The sum over $a$ is finite for each $q$.
 Thus absolute convergence of this sum follows from absolute convergence of the inner sum over $n$, which follows from Lemma \ref{Hankel-decreasing} with $m=3$.
 This lets us insert the evaluation of Ramanujan's sum in the squarefree case to obtain